Playing Divide-and-Choose Given Uncertain Preferences: Introduction

 \subsection{Our contributions}

-Our central contribution is to analyze the divide-and-choose game when information is asymmetric.
-That is, the players' values are private information, though the priors for these values are common knowledge.
+Our central contribution is to analyze the divide-and-choose game when information is asymmetric, i.e.\txt{}, when the players’ values are private information, but priors for those values are common knowledge.
 This is the typical setup for self-interested players in Bayesian games.
 Section \ref{secModel} presents our model for divide-and-choose.

-The literature on divide-and-choose games focuses overwhelmingly on the case when preferences are known, though real-world situations rarely meet that standard.
-In the comforting land of known preferences, the divider has a simple optimization task.
-He simply allocates goods based on the ascending ratio of his own value to the chooser's value until the chooser just picks pile 2.
+The literature on divide-and-choose games focuses overwhelmingly on the case of known preferences, though real-world situations rarely meet that standard.
+In the comforting land of known preferences, the divider follows the simple optimization procedure mentioned above.
 In sharp contrast, once uncertainty enters, a strategic Bayesian divider generally faces a complicated optimization problem, potentially with a myriad of local optima.
-In Section \ref{secComputation} we show that such complexities can arise even for extremely simple priors, such as independently and identically distributed (i.i.d.) normal and two-point discrete distributions.
+In Section \ref{secComputation} we show that such complexities can arise even for extremely simple priors, such as independently and identically distributed (i.i.d.) normal distributions.

+The apparent lack of structure to the divider's optimization problem suggests that it may be computationally intractable in general.
+One of our main contributions is an algorithmic framework for optimizing over divisions that yields polynomial-time approximation algorithms when the distributions over the chooser's values for each good satisfy certain properties.
+Specifically, when each distribution is symmetric about its mean and log-concave, we show that there exists a sequence of convex programs computing divisions that yield expected utility arbitrarily close to the maximum possible expected utility (Theorem \ref{thmSymmetricConvexity}).
+As special cases, we obtain a fully polynomial-time approximation scheme (FPTAS) when the distributions are Gaussian (Theorem \ref{thmNormalAlgoFPTAS}) and a fully polynomial-time \emph{randomized} approximation scheme (FPRAS) when the distributions are uniform over real intervals (Theorem \ref{thmUniformOpt}).
+We also present an algorithm that solves the case of discrete distributions, which is practical when the number of possible chooser types is small.